Animal Fighting Facts

 Although animal fighting is illegal in all 50 states, ALDF is working to make such crimes easier to prosecute and punishable by stronger penalties.
 ALDF has drafted a recommended amendment to state laws that would enable prosecutors to charge dogfighters under the respective state’s Racketeer Influenced and Corrupt Organization Act (commonly referred to as “RICO”) statute.
 Applied to animal fighting, RICO,which was originally designed to be a weapon against a wide variety of organized criminal efforts, including drug dealing and gambling,would give prosecutors increased muscle in seeking justice for the animals abused and–as in the highly-publicized Michael Vick dogfighting case–executed by their owners.
 Thirty-two states currently have RICO statutes to which this amendment could be applied.
 ALDF’s amendment was enacted in Virginia in July 2008, making it the third state, along with Oregon and Utah, whose law lists dogfighting as a RICO predicate offense.

 The Animal Welfare Act (AWA) is the name for United States Code Title 7 Chapter 54 “Transportation, Sale, and Handling of Certain Animals.”
 It is one of a handful of federal laws that provide very limited protections for animals.
 The AWA is enforced by the United States Department of Agriculture, Animal and Plant Health Inspection Service (USDA APHIS).
-7 USC § 2156 prohibits animal fighting ventures that involve interstate or foreign commerce.
+7 USC § 2156 prohibits animal fighting ventures that involve interstate or foreign commerce, and in 2014 was amended via Public Law 113-079 which added a prohibition against attending fighting events, offering penalty also where minors are brought to fighting events.
 The “interstate or foreign commerce” requirement gives the federal court jurisdiction over an activity otherwise regulated by the state.

-“(a)(1) …it shall be unlawful for any person to knowingly sponsor or exhibit an animal in an animal fighting venture, if any animal in the venture was moved in interstate or foreign commerce.”
+“(a)(1) …it shall be unlawful for any person to knowingly sponsor or exhibit an animal in an animal fighting venture.”

 The federal law known as the Animal Fighting Prohibition Enforcement Act of 2007 (effective May 3, 2007) amended the AWA 7 USC § 2156(e) and (i) to prohibit the interstate or foreign commerce of knives and gaffs used in cockfighting derbies.
 It also amended the criminal code to toughen the penalties for violations of the AWA related to animal fighting ventures.
 This law was enacted in the wake of the Michael Vick case.
 He was actually prosecuted on federal conspiracy charges 18 USC § 371.